Electricity - What is it?

 In 1820, Hans Christian Orsted observed a surprising thing, when he switched on the battery from which the electric current is flowing, the compass needle moved away from the point north.
 After this experiment, he concluded that, the electric current flowing through the wire produces a magnetic field.

 Electricity and magnetism are related closely to each other.
 The electric current flowing through the wire produces a circular magnetic field outside the wire.
 The direction (clockwise or counter-clock wise) of this magnetic field is depends on the direction of the electric current.

 In the similar way, a changing magnetic field produces an electric current in a wire or conductor.
-The relationship between electricity and magnetism is called electromagnetism.
+The relationship between them is called electromagnetism.

 Electricity and magnetism is an interesting aspect of electricity sciences.
 We are familiar with in our everyday lives with the phenomenon of static cling - when two objects, such as a piece of Saran wrap and a wool sweater, are rubbed together, they cling.

 One feature of this that we don't encounter too often is static "repulsion" - if each piece of Saran wrap is rubbed on the wool sweater, then the pieces of Saran wrap will repel when brought near each other.
 These phenomena are interpreted in terms of the objects acquiring an electric charge, which has the following features:

 A convenient concept for describing these electric current and magnetic current forces is that ofelectric fields currents.
 Imagine that we have a fixed distribution of charges, such as on the plate below, and bring in the vicinity of this distribution a test charge Q.